juji-io/datalevin/README.md

 * Floating point `NaN` cannot be stored.

-* Cannot store big integer beyond the range of `[-2^1015, 2^1015-1]`, corresponding limit applies to big decimal as well.
+* Cannot store big integer beyond the range of `[-2^1015, 2^1015-1]`, the unscaled value of big decimal has the same limit.

 * The maximum individual value size is 2GB.
 Limited by the maximum size of off-heap byte buffer that can be allocated in JVM.